BenTheElder/site/content/posts/lazy-load-youtube.md

 An actual video embed currently looks like:
 <img src="./embed-screenshot.png">

-And has the key behaviors:
+And has the key noticeable behaviors:
-- Hovering turns the translucent gray play button red
+- Hovering turns the iconic YouTube play button from a translucent gray color to opaque red
 - On desktop hovering has `cursor: pointer`
-- Clicking anywhere plays the video
+- Clicking ~anywhere on the video starts playback

 We can get a more obvious video placeholder by at least mimicing the play button.